thank you for shopping small business

 How to Fix a Patchy Tan

 How self tanner fades is unique to each person and a tan fading patchy is the result of skin cells turning over at different rates.
 The main thing to look at is, is your tan mostly fading with a few tan patches holding on?
 Or are you getting a few pale patches prematurely among otherwise tan skin?
 The first requires more exfoliation at the end-stage of the tan while the latter requires better exfoliation prior to tanning.
-If you have a 50/50 mix, you need to choose a lighter color, check your body products for heavy oils, or switch the carrier agent of your self tanner (example: from a mousse to a lotion).
+If you're experiencing both, you'll want to take inventory of your general skins health, but you can also try choosing a lighter color/lower DHA formula, check your body products for heavy oils, or switch the carrier agent of your self tanner (example: from a mousse to a lotion).

 4 things that will prevent a patchy tan